Special Education: Doctor of Philosophy (Ph.D.)

 See the Graduate Handbook for information on completing the application process.

-Graduates in the Ph.D. program in special education may assume positions as faculty at other universities, or serve the public special education arena as more knowledgeable teachers, curriculum coordinators or administrators.
+Graduates in the Ph.D. program with emphasis in Special Education may assume positions as faculty at other universities, or serve the public special education arena as more knowledgeable teachers, curriculum coordinators or administrators.

 Online/Regional Campus Options

-The Ph.D. in Curriculum & Instruction with an emphasis in Special Education is only offered at the Oxford campus.
+The Ph.D. in Education with an emphasis in Special Education is only offered at the Oxford campus.